Welham Boys' School

 Welham Boys' School (informally Welham Boys' or Welham) is an all-boys private boarding school in Dehradun, Uttarakhand, India, established in 1937 by Hersilia Susie Oliphant, an English educationist.
 The school is affiliated with CBSE and has been ranked as the no. 1 boys' boarding school in the country as per the Education World rankings 2022.

 History

-Welham was founded in 1937 as a preparatory school for boarding schools in England and India, by Miss Hersilia Susie Oliphant, an English lady, with a capital of £1000.
-There were no funds or staff, and no school buildings.
-Today the ratio of teachers to students on campus stands at 9:1.
+Welham was founded in 1937 as a preparatory school for boarding schools in England and India, by Hersilia Susie Oliphant, an English lady.

 She named the school after her home village of Welham, Nottinghamshire.
 She later founded a sister school, Welham Girls' School.